PubMed: Standard search

 Simple searches on PubMed can be carried out by entering key aspects of a subject into PubMed's search window.

 PubMed translates this initial search formulation and automatically adds field names, relevant MeSH (Medical Subject Headings) terms, synonyms, Boolean operators, and 'nests' the resulting terms appropriately, enhancing the search formulation significantly, in particular by routinely combining (using the OR operator) textwords and MeSH terms.

-The examples given in a PubMed tutorial demonstrate how this automatic process works:

-Likewise,

 Comprehensive search

 For optimal searches in PubMed, it is necessary to understand its core component, MEDLINE, and especially of the MeSH (Medical Subject Headings) controlled vocabulary used to index MEDLINE articles.
 They may also require complex search strategies, use of field names (tags), proper use of limits and other features; reference librarians and search specialists offer search services.

 The search into PubMed's search window is only recommended for the search of unequivocal topics or new interventions that do not yet have a MeSH heading created, as well as for the search for commercial brands of medicines and proper nouns.
 It is also useful when there is no suitable heading or the descriptor represents a partial aspect.
 The search using the thesaurus MeSH is more accurate and will give fewer irrelevant results.
 In addition, it saves the disadvantage of the free text search in which the spelling, singular/plural or abbreviated differences have to be taken into consideration.
 On the other side, articles more recently incorporated into the database to which descriptors have not yet been assigned will not be found.
 Therefore, to guarantee an exhaustive search, a combination of controlled language headings and free text terms must be used.